Harshmuruskar/Harshmuruskar/README.md

 - Building stronger REST APIs with **Spring Boot**.
 - Improving frontend experiences with **React.js** and modern CSS.
 - Learning how to connect **Generative AI** with practical full stack products.
-- Growing projects that show real-world backend, UI, database, and deployment skills.
+- Growing projects that show real-world backend, UI, database, and deployment skills

 ---